buffaloj/BufTools.DataStorage/README.md

 ```

 # Running the Tests
 The tests are mainly integration tests that require a SQL database to be running.
-To ease setting this up and witness the tests passing, Docker files are included that will spin up a SQL Server instance and populate it with test data that the tests require.
+Docker files are included that will spin up a SQL Server instance and populate it with required test data.

-To run the tests locally:
+Run the tests locally:
 1. Set docker-compose as the startup project
 2. Run the project
   - this will build a cointainer that has a seeded SQL server instance